Special educational needs and disability (SEND)

 We feel that it is important for all of our staff to remain abreast of the ever changing decisions and approaches towards Special Educational Needs and Disabilities.
 Staff are involved in regular training sessions to this end.
 Teaching Assistants have received additional training to support our young people with Special Educational Needs.

-The SENCO is currently completing the National Accredited SENCO Award and has had additional experience and knowledge in managing Special Educational Needs.
+The SENCO is has completed the National Accredited SENCO Award and has had additional experience and knowledge in managing Special Educational Needs.

 How will my child be included in activities outside the classroom including school trips?

-The broad variety of extra-curricular activities that we offer, including school trips, are available to all.
+The broad variety of extra-curricular activities that we offer, including school trips, after school clubs and external visitors are available to all.

 For more information please see our extra-curricular sporting activities for this term.